 The Frugal Forest Project is about how we treat the finite resources of our small planet.
 Since the industrial revolution we’ve been steadily extracting resources and turning them into problematic waste – the ‘out and down’ approach, which has an obvious end point.

-We’ll bring this concept to life by collecting materials that would usually be going to landfill, learning about their properties, and then devising ways to use them to create plants that belong in a complex ecosystem, based on scientific input and research.
-After thousands of hours of handwork we’ll have an entire forest, with a soundscape gleaned from junk and played through a surround sound system built from salvage, and re-purposed lighting casting dappled rays through the canopy.
+We brought this concept to life by collecting materials that would usually be going to landfill, learning about their properties, and then devising ways to create plants based on scientific input and research.
+After thousands of hours of handwork we had an entire forest, with a soundscape gleaned from junk and re-purposed lighting casting dappled rays through the canopy.